Autobot: Home planet

 In all Transformers stories, the Autobots and their adversaries, the Decepticons, originated on the planet Cybertron.
-The planet is almost always depicted as a purely metallic body.
+The planet is almost always depicted as a metallic sphere covered in multi-level cities and structures.
 The capital of Cybertron is Iacon.
-In later issues of the Marvel comic line, Cybertron is shown to have weather, such as rain.
+Although there is no animal or plant life on Cybertron, animated cartoons have depicted it as having an atmosphere that human visitors can breathe, and some stories have shown the planet to experience weather, such as rainfall and storms.